Golden Delicious Apple Tree

 How to Care for Golden Delicious Apple Trees

-Growing an apple tree is easy when proper soil, good drainage, attention to moisture, and regular fertility are maintained.
-Once you've chosen an apple tree that works for your climate, in the size you need for your landscape, and its pollinator (if needed), then you've accomplished half the battle!
+Growing an Apple tree is easy when proper soil, good drainage, attention to moisture, and regular fertility are maintained.
+Once you've chosen an Apple tree that works for your climate, in the size you need for your landscape, and its pollinator (if needed), then you've accomplished half the battle!

 • Apple trees do best in full sun and well-drained soil

-• Water your apple trees when it gets dry - especially during the fruit production stage, and drought periods to keep it stress-free
+• Water your apple trees when they get dry - especially during the fruit production stage, and drought periods to keep them stress-free

 • Use arborists' wood chips to mulch over the roots of your apples and have your soil tested to see what your soil may be lacking before adding fertilizers